-Yakiniku-San Taro: A Nostalgic Fish Jerky Dagashi Snack
+Yakiniku-San Taro: A Classic Fish Jerky Dagashi Snack

-One primary reason why Japanese kids like those snacks and candies is that they are just cheap and fun.
+One primary reason why Japanese kids like such treats is that they are not only cheap but also unique, appealing, and fun.

-Regarding Big Katsu, although the snack name is the abbreviation for “big cutlet”, the snack is made from walleye pollack and doesn’t contain meat like pork and beef.
+Regarding Big Katsu, although the name is the abbreviation of “big cutlet”, the Japanese snack is made of minced walleye pollack and doesn’t contain meat like pork or beef.

-Like Big Katsu, there is one more famous fish paste Dagashi snack whose name includes a word referring to a Japanese meat dish, which I purchased today for this blog article.
+Like Big Katsu, in the genre Dagashi, there is one more famous Surimi snack whose name includes a word that refers to a Japanese meat dish, which I picked up today for this blog article.

 Yakiniku-San Taro (焼肉さん太郎)

-What I bought this time is this “Yakiniku-San Taro (焼肉さん太郎)”, which is one of the nostalgic Dagashi snacks that I used to eat as a child.
+What I bought this time is the pictured “Yakiniku-San Taro (焼肉さん太郎)”, which is one of the classic Dagashi treats that I used to eat as a child.

-As you may know, the Japanese word included in the snack name, “Yakiniku (焼肉)” refers to Japanized Korean barbeque, which is associated with meat like beef.
+As you may know, the word in its name, “Yakiniku (焼肉)” broadly refers to Japanese grilled meat cuisine, which is associated with beef and pork.

-However, Yakiniku-San Taro is a Dagashi snack made from fish paste and contains neither beef nor pork.
-Specifically, according to Wikipedia, its main ingredient is walleye pollack.
+However, Yakiniku-San Taro is a snack made from minced fish paste and contains neither beef nor pork.
+Specifically, according to the article “焼肉さん太郎” on Wikipedia Japan, its main ingredient is walleye (Alaska) pollack.

-Instead, the fish paste is flavored with a sauce tasting like a Yakiniku barbeque sauce and baked savory.
+Instead, the fish paste is seasoned with a Yakiniku barbeque sauce-like sauce and baked savory, and that makes the snack’s texture quite hard and tough like beef jerky.

-Similar to beef jerky, its texture is quite hard and tough, so the more you chew it, the more the flavor comes out and the better it tastes.
+So the more you chew on the snack, the more the flavor and umami come out, and the better it tastes.

-As I wrote above, the first ingredient of Yakiniku-san Taro is walleye pollack.
-The other main ingredients include wheat flour and squid powder.
-The fish jerky is flavored with soy sauce, mirin sweet cooking rice wine, sugar, and spices.
+As I mentioned above, the first ingredient of the Dagashi Yakiniku-san Taro is walleye pollack, and the other main ingredients include wheat flour and squid powder.